-I’ve been to Tokyo in November for … three times by now, and the fourth will take place this year, lol.
+I’ve been to Tokyo in November for … 3 times now, and the 4th will take place this year, lol.
 Yes, I know!
 Other than the cherry blossom season, autumn is definitely my favorite time to go Tokyo (and Kyoto if I can afford it).
-Actually, those were the only two seasons I’ve ever been to Japan.
+Actually, spring and autumn are the only two seasons I’ve ever been to Japan.

-No country does autumn foliage like Japan.
+1. It’s autumn, and no country does autumn foliage like Japan.

 Autumn in Japan means more than nature’s explosions of blooming leaves.
-In fact, they have a name for it – “Momijigari“, which means: “going to see the autumn leaves”, aww so lovely!
+In fact, they have a name for it – “Momijigari“, which means: “going to see the autumn leaves“, so lovely!
 Autumn in Japan is totally an art: zen gardens for your admiring, spending time in nature with yourself or loved ones, and the perfect time for quiet contemplation as the year comes close to an end soon.

 | Also view: Photo-journal of Ueno during sakura season |

 Hiking in Tokyo’s autumn weather is very, very pleasant.
-When I hiked Mt Takao, I had on layers and a winter jacket.
+When I hiked Mt Takao, I had on layers of winter AND a winter jacket.
 I didn’t even have to remove my jacket all the way up to the mountain-top.
 Ps: It’s also because I’d already taken the cable-car halfway up the mountain.

 It’s definitely VERY pleasant to queue in cooling weather outdoors than in the summer heat.

-November is when the cutest Japanese festival, Shichi Go San (7-5-3), happens!
+6. The cutest Japanese festival, Shichi Go San (7-5-3), happens in November!

-On November 15 (or the weekends closest to that date), Japanese parents will bring their kids who turned 3, 5 or 7 to preferred Shinto shrines, for a day of prayers and gratitude.
+On November 15 (or the weekends closest to that date), Japanese parents will bring their kids who turned 3, 5 or 7 years old to preferred Shinto shrines, for a day of prayers and gratitude.
 It’s cuteness overload, because the girls will be dressed in kid-sized traditional costumes and the boys – sometimes Western-style outfits.
-With hair done and accessories all coordinated perfectly.
+With elaborate hairstyles done and accessories all coordinated perfectly.
 You’ll see the families taking plenty of photos at the shrine.